Persecution of Christians in the Soviet Union: Renewal of persecution in the 1970s

 In 1975 the CRA was given an official legal supervision role over the state (prior to this it had unofficial control).
 Every parish was placed at the disposal of the CRA, which alone had the power to grant registration.
 The CRA could arbitrarily decide on the registration of religious communities, and allow them to worship or not.
 This policy was accompanied by intimidation, blackmail and threat to the clergy, and as a whole it was meant to demoralize the Church.

 The Soviet Constitution of 1977 was sometimes interpreted by authorities as containing a requirement for parents to raise their children as atheists.
 It was legally possible to deprive parents of their children if they failed to raise them as atheists, but these legal restrictions were only enforced selectively when the authorities chose to do so.

 The methodology of anti-religious propaganda was refined and old methods were criticized, and participants were criticized for laxity.
 The CPSU Central Committee issued an important resolution in 1979 that called for stronger anti-religious propaganda.
+The CC issued another resolution in 1983 that promised for ideological work against religion to be the top priority of party committees on all level.

 There were rumours in the late 1970s that a comprehensive scientific study was done by Pisarov that blatantly contradicted the official figures of people abandoning religion, but was never published for that reason.

-The CC issued another resolution in 1983 that promised for ideological work against religion to be the top priority of party committees on all level.

-The Church and state fought a propaganda battle over the role of the Church in Russia's history in the years leading up to the 1 000th anniversary of Russia's conversion to Christianity, observed in 1988.
+The Church and state fought a propaganda battle over the role of the Church in Russia's history in the years leading up to the 1,000th anniversary of Russia's conversion to Christianity, observed in 1988.

-By 1987 the number of functioning churches in the Soviet Union had fallen to 6893 and the number of functioning monasteries to just 18.
+By 1987 the number of functioning churches in the Soviet Union had fallen to 6,893 and the number of functioning monasteries to just 18.

 Penetration of churches by Soviet secret services

-According to Mitrokhin Archive and other sources, the Moscow Patriarchate has been established on the order from Stalin in 1943 as a front organization of NKVD and later the KGB All key positions in the Church including bishops have been approved by the Ideological Department of CPSU and by the KGB.
+According to Mitrokhin Archive and other sources, the Moscow Patriarchate has been established on the order from Stalin in 1943 as a front organization of NKVD and later the KGB.
+All key positions in the Church including bishops have been approved by the Ideological Department of CPSU and by the KGB.
 The priests were used as agents of influence in the World Council of Churches and front organizations, such as World Peace Council, Cristian Peace Conference, and the Rodina ("Motherland") Society founded by the KGB in 1975.